Sub-National Ocean Accounts

 Basic spatial units for marine and coastal areas

 The BSU is the smallest spatial unit at which ecosystem accounting data are compiled.
-For terrestrial ecosystem accounts, the EU INCA programme used grid cells of 100 m resolution, aggregated to 1 km reporting grids[2:2].
+For terrestrial ecosystem accounts, the EU INCA programme used grid cells of 100 m resolution, aggregated to 1 km reporting grids[3:2].
 For marine and coastal sub-national accounts, the choice of BSU depends on the resolution of available data and the scale of the management questions being addressed.
+The SEEA EA does not prescribe specific grid sizes; the following implementation levels are indicative and should be aligned with the implementation readiness tiers established in TG-0.8 Implementation Readiness Assessment:

 For coastal ecosystems (mangroves, seagrass meadows, coral reefs, salt marshes), remote sensing data from satellite platforms such as Sentinel-2 and Landsat provide spatial resolution of 10--30 m, enabling BSUs of 100 m to 1 km to be defined for extent mapping (see TG-4.1 Remote Sensing and Geospatial Data).
 For offshore areas where ecosystem type is inferred from bathymetry, substrate, and oceanographic conditions rather than direct observation, larger BSUs (1--10 km) may be appropriate.
 For pelagic environments, where ecosystem boundaries are dynamic and determined by water mass characteristics, even larger BSUs or feature-based delineation may be needed (see TG-6.5 Pelagic and Open Ocean Accounts).